YuezhenQin/javase/README.md

 # Java SE EXAMPLE Project
 ## Overview
 This project is a collection of fully functional examples written in Java programming language to show how to implement 14 typical algorithms && data Structures from sketch.
+Trying to make a short, complete and realistic DSA study guide for coding interviews as well as competitive programming.

 * LinearSearch 线性查找
 * SelectionSort 选择排序